MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-consolidated-company-reporting-setup.md

 * If you do not need advanced settings, such as including a company that you only own part of, you can use the **Company Consolidation** assisted setup guide to quickly set up a consolidation.
 The guide helps you through the basic steps.
 * If you do need more advanced settings, you can set up the consolidated company and business units yourself.
   * In each business unit, specify which general ledger accounts are to be included in the consolidation, and specify the consolidation translation method for each account.
   * In the consolidation company, set up a business unit card for each company to be included in the consolidation.
-The business unit card includes information, such as the dates of the business unit's financial year, and the percentage of each account that must be included in the consolidation.
+The business unit card includes information, such as the dates of the business unit's fiscal year, and the percentage of each account that must be included in the consolidation.

 ## <a name="simple-consolidation-setup"></a>Simple consolidation setup